Home

 SAFELY EXPOSING YOUR BABY TO THE SUN

-"To make enough vitamin D, a baby in a diaper needs a total of only 30 minutes of sunlight a week-less than five minutes a day.
-Fully clothed and without a hat, a baby would need two hours of sunlight a week, or about 20 minutes a day.
-Medium to darker skin tones need a little more time in the sun."
+“To make enough vitamin D, a baby in a diaper needs a total of only 30 minutes of sunlight a week-less than five minutes a day.

 "There is a vast difference between recommending that it's okay for baby to sit in the grocery buggy while mom puts the groceries into the car in the early morning or late afternoon, and recommending nude sunbathing at noon."

-Clearly, the best approach is to use common sense - avoid taking your baby out unprotected during the hottest part of the day.
 Instead, make sure he gets a little sunshine before 10am or after 3pm.

 LIMITED SUN EXPOSURE AND VITAMIN D DEFICIENCY